-The Centre for the Greek Language announces the new period of the distance training program “Routes in Teaching Greek as a Second/Foreign Language” for teachers in Greece and abroad
+The Centre for the Greek Language announces the new period of the distance training program “Routes in Teaching Greek as a Second/Foreign Language” for teachers in Greece and abroad.

-Commencement of the course: Monday, 16 September 2019
+Commencement of the course: 14 September 2020

 Course duration: 10 months